skramm/spaghetti/docs/spaghetti_manual.md

 fsm.printLoggedData( std::cout );
 ```
 This will print out, in a CSV style:
- - the state counters (how many of times they were activated)
+ - the state counters (how many times the states have been activated).
  - the event counters.
 This also include the number of timeouts, and the number of "Always Active" transitions that were encountered.
  - a timed log of the transitions from one state to another.

- You can pass to this function a second parameter, to specify **what** data you want:
+ You can pass to this function an optional second parameter, to specify **what** data you want:
  - ```PrintFlags::stateCount``` : print state counters
  - ```PrintFlags::eventCount``` : print event counters
  - ```PrintFlags::ignoredEvents``` : print ignored counters